usnistgov/FIPS201/_FIPS201/frontend.md

 *Zone 20F—Organizational Affiliation Abbreviation*.
 The organizational affiliation abbreviation may be printed in the upper right-hand corner below the Zone 19F expiration date as shown in Figure 4-2.
-If printed, the organizational affiliation abbreviation shall be printed in Arial 12pt Bold.
+If printed, the organizational affiliation abbreviation SHALL be printed in Arial 12pt Bold.

 *Zone 21F –Edge Ridging or Notched Corner Tactile Marker*.
-If used, this area shall incorporate edge ridging or a notched corner to indicate card orientation as depicted in Figure 4-4.
+If used, this area SHALL incorporate edge ridging or a notched corner to indicate card orientation as depicted in Figure 4-4.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process is not adversely impacted.

 *Zone 22F –Laser Engraving Tactile Marker*.
-If used, tactilely discernible marks shall be created using laser engraving to indicate card orientation as depicted in Figure 4-4.
-There shall be an opening in the lamination foil where laser engraving is performed.
+If used, tactilely discernible marks SHALL be created using laser engraving to indicate card orientation as depicted in Figure 4-4.
+There SHALL be an opening in the lamination foil where laser engraving is performed.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process is not adversely impacted.